 The workbreakdown structure is the basis for any cost plan.
 There are two different methods to calculate project costs.

 You can either start calculating the different costs for each work package.
 The sum will then indicate the overall budget (bottom-up planning).
 Or you can define a budget for the project as a whole and then divide it to the needed work packages (top-down planning).
-That’s the difference between top-down vs. bottom-up planning in a nutshell.

 You might wonder how you reach a realistic cost estimation for specific project activities?
 There are different options to consider: